ADSR Envelope: The Key to Unique Sounds in Your Music

 - Listen to different presets and pay particular attention to attack, decay, sustain and release.

-- Change in one synthesizer just one parameter at a time and observe the effect on the sound.
+- In a synthesizer change only one parameter at a time and listen to how it affects the sound.

 - Use headphones for detailed work and then test via speakers.